mlsmithjr/transcoder/README.md

       source_size: '<600'       # video file is less than 600mb
       runtime: '<40'          	# ..and total runtime < 40 minutes

+  'anime to h264 using tuning':
+    profile: h264_cuda_anime
+    criteria:
+      source_size: '>2500'   # larger than 2.5g
+      vcodec: '!hevc'            # not encoded with hevc
+      path: '/media/anime/.*'  # in a anime folder (regex)

   'half-hour videos':
     profile: 'x264'             # use profile called "x264"
     criteria: